lsst/verify/doc/index.rst

 - Create semantically-rich :ref:`measurement classes <validate-base-measurement-class>` that record not only a value but also metadata like input parameters and measurement by-products using the `MeasurementBase` base class.
 - :ref:`Package input datasets as blobs <validate-base-creating-blobs>` that can power drill-down visualizations of measurements on the SQUASH_ dashboard.
 - Record self-documenting datasets: values have units though Astropy :py:obj:`~astropy.units.Quantity`, and also have plot labels and descriptions (see the `Datum` class).
-- Build a self-describing JSON document of measurements and blobs that's ready to submit to the SQUASH_ web API using the `Job` class.
+- Build a :ref:`JSON document of measurements and blobs <validate-base-jobs>` that's ready to submit to the SQUASH_ web API using the `Job` class.

 Using lsst.validate.base
 ========================